ltdung/WHVI/README.md

 ## Example
 The snippet below illustrates the use of a feed-forward regression network that uses WHVI layers.
-It is possible to add standard layers like `nn.Linear` seamlessly.
+It also is possible to seamlessly add standard modules like `nn.Linear` layers.

 ```python
 import torch